Running A Healthcare Laundry Onsite

 Thermal or ozone disinfection?

 While traditional thermal disinfection has a role to play in maintaining the hygiene of commercial sites, low temperature innovations such as OTEX ozone disinfection offer a higher level of performance.
-99.999% of bacteria such as MRSA, C.Diff, Norovirus and the like are all powerless to survive its natural disinfection qualities, and ‘green’ benefits of reduced water and energy usage can also be enjoyed.
+99.999% of bacteria such as MRSA, C.Diff, Norovirus and the like are all powerless to survive its natural disinfection qualities, and ‘green’ benefits of reduced water and energy usage are also a benefit.

 Whether you need to process bed sheets, cubicle curtains, personal items of clothing or the microfibre you use to clean floors & surfaces, ozone disinfection is superior to more widespread methods and has received Department of Health recognition to that effect, having been acknowledged by the Rapid Review Panel (Recommendation 1*).

-Jackie Hook, JLA’s in house Chemist has been working with OTEX for the last ten years and explains:
+Jackie Hook, JLA’s in-house Chemist has been working with OTEX for over a decade and explains:

 “OTEX ticks all the boxes for a healthcare organisation.
 It disinfects at low temperatures on every cycle saving energy, with simple procedures reducing user operator errors; it can be used in both our free-standing washers and barrier washers with a range of machine sizes up to 90Kg; and whilst naturally powerful as a disinfectant it will not damage the fibres of the laundry - ozone washing actually increases the lifespan of many fabrics.
 Other laundry methods have their place, but no other solution offers the all-round peace of mind that OTEX does.
 As the Rapid Review Panel acknowledged in 2009, ozone is more effective in decontamination than traditional methods.*”